I was recently reading an issue of Maclean’s, a Canadian magazine that covers politics and culture, and a certain name within a column caught my eye.

 So there’s conflicting evidence as to the effects Harry Potter has had on an entire generation of readers, but both sets of arguments have their problems.

-There’s no way we can generalize the experiences of a generation, so all we can do is look for first-hand accounts as the writers did in both cases above.
+There’s no way we can generalize the experiences of an entire generation, so all we can do is look for first-hand accounts as the writers did in both cases above.

 I can bring in my own experience as a reader and let you know that, at least in my case, reading Harry Potter has helped me gain a deeper appreciation for books and well-written series that actually hook you in.

-In 1997 when Harry Potter was first released, I was six years old.
+I was six years old when Harry Potter was first released.
 I was a spry lad with golden locks who lived his days outside running through valleys, staring up at the clouds, and loving life to the fullest… wait, no that’s all wrong.

-In other words, I don’t think Harry Potter necessarily inspired me to read more in my youth, but it certainly didn’t take away from my desire to find new books when I got older.
-If anything the series contributed to an appreciation of finely-crafted narratives that has brought me back to the series over and over again as an adult.
+In other words, I can’t say for sure that Harry Potter inspired me to read more in my youth, but it certainly didn’t take away from my desire to find new books when I got older.
+If anything, the series contributed to an appreciation of finely-crafted narratives that has brought me back to the series over and over again as an adult.

 Reading the series again makes you appreciate writers who can weave long series of books without losing their way.
 I also believe that J.K.
 Rowling’s novels played a part in my love of fantasy novels and mystery-based video games, so one part of that Wikipedia entry may be right.